isaacnmm/pestpolicy-hugo2XX/content/posts/carpenter-ants-vs-fire-ants/index.md

 ##  Carpenter Ants vs Fire Ants

-**1. Identifying Carpenter Ants** You can [recognize the carpenter ants](https://extension.umn. edu/insects-infest-homes/carpenter-ants), which are mainly in the Southern states such as Texas - and they behave like termites, with some key features. - Carpenter ants have waists that have a rounded thorax behind their head and a waist having a single petiole (node). - Worker carpenter bees measure about 3/8 - 1/2 inches in body length.
+**1. Identifying Carpenter Ants** You can [recognize the carpenter ants](https://extension.umn.edu/insects-infest-homes/carpenter-ants),which are mainly in the Southern states such as Texas - and they behave like termites, with some key features. - Carpenter ants have waists that have a rounded thorax behind their head and a waist having a single petiole (node). - Worker carpenter bees measure about 3/8 - 1/2 inches in body length.

 - Worker carpenter bees are black or red You'll mainly find the carpenter ants in the yard, trees, or the house.
 Notably, the carpenter ants will cause extensive damage to the house if ignored. - Thus, you - as a diligent homeowner, must take care to ensure that the carpenter ants won't nest in the trees and your home.